Scholarships

 Professional Development Fund

 The Department of Computer Science administers awards for up to $750 to help students defray the cost of travel to present at research conferences or meetings of regionally or internationally recognized professional societies, organizations, or industries.
 Applications are reviewed on a monthly basis and should be submitted no later than 2 months in advance of planned travel.
-Funds are supported by the Department of Computer Science and the Iribe Initiative for Inclusion and Diversity in Computing (I4C).
-Students may receive Professional Development Funds only once per academic year, excluding Grace Hopper funding.
+Students may receive Professional Development Funds only once per academic year.
+Only undergraduate students with a declared major in Computer Science or graduate students in the Computer Science BS/MS program are eligible to apply.
 To apply, click here.

 Scholarships for Fall 2024-Spring 2025